alex3165/react-mapbox-gl/docs/API.md

 - **id** *(required)*: `String`
 - **geoJsonSource** : `Object` GeoJson source, see [mapbox-gl GeoJson](https://www.mapbox.com/mapbox-gl-js/style-spec/#sources-geojson) for options
 - **tileJsonSource** : `Object` TileJson source, see [mapbox-gl TileJson](https://www.mapbox.com/mapbox-gl-js/style-spec/#sources) for options
+- **onSourceAdded** : `Function` Executed once the source is added to the map, the source is passed as a first argument.

 ### Example